Gojer16/Weather-Dashboard-with-Geolocation/README.md

 # 🌦️ Live Weather Dashboard with Geolocation

 A real-time weather dashboard that auto-detects your location and displays current weather information using the OpenWeatherMap API.
-Built with React and TailwindCSS for a fast, responsive, and clean user experience.
+Built with React, TailwindCSS, and Framer Motion for a fast, responsive, and modern animated experience.

 ---